Tips for Hiring a Sales Manager for Complex Machinery Sales

 The answer is obvious.
 You can't

-So let's dig into those critical elements of a strong sales recruiting program.
+So let's dig into those critical elements of a strong sales recruiting program, and what differentiates the best sales managers and predicts their ability to implement sales strategy and optimize the sales team.

 Profiling a Great Industrial Sales Rep